 The Saffron Lecture is given each May by the nation's most prominent medical historians.
-Past Saffron Lecturers include Genevieve Miller, Lloyd Stevenson, Harry Dowling, Whitfield Bell, Lester King, Gert Brieger, Ynez O'Neill, Kenneth Ludmerer, Gerald Geison, Gerald Grob, David Cowen, Michael Bliss, Charles Rosenberg, and Barron Lerner.
+Past Saffron Lecturers include Genevieve Miller, Lloyd Stevenson, Harry Dowling, Whitfield Bell, Lester King, Gert Brieger, Ynez O'Neill, Kenneth Ludmerer, Gerald Geison, Gerald Grob, David Cowen, Michael Bliss, Charles Rosenberg, Barron Lerner, and Naomi Rogers.

 Every October the Donald F. Kent Memorial Lecture, a continuation of the corporate (1993 - 1999), Society (2000 - 2001), Foundation (2002 - 2010) and Friends of the Society (2011 - 2012) Lecture series, features scholars such as past presenters David Kohn, Donald Blaufox, Ira Rutkow, Susan Lederer, Renee Fox, Steven Peitzman, Vincent Cirillo, Alan Kraut, Edward Morman, Lisa Rosner, Burt Hansen, and James Tait Goodrich.

 Each May The David L. Cowen Award is given for outstanding achievement in the field of medical history.
 Past recipients are David Cowen (2001), Francis Chinard (2002), Karen Reeds (2003), Allen Weisse (2004), Vincent Cirillo (2005), William Helfand (2006), Gerald Grob (2007), Wolfgang Jöchle (2008), Sandra Moss (2009), Michael Nevins (2010), Frederick Skvara (2011), George Hill (2012; delayed to 2013), Kenneth Swan (2014), Frank Katz (2015), and No Award (2016).